arwahdevops/xylium-core/Docs/ContextBinding.md

 # Xylium Data Binding: From Request to Structs

 Xylium provides powerful and flexible mechanisms for binding incoming request data (JSON, XML, form data, query parameters) to Go structs.
 This process often includes validation to ensure data integrity.
-Xylium offers two primary ways to achieve this: general-purpose binding using `c.Bind()` and `c.BindAndValidate()`, and specialized type-safe parameter binding for URL path and query parameters (see `TypeSafeParams.md`).
+Xylium offers two primary ways to achieve this: general-purpose binding using `c.Bind()` and `c.BindAndValidate()`, and individual, type-aware access to URL path and query parameters (e.g., `c.ParamInt()`, `c.QueryParamInt()`, detailed in `RequestHandling.md`).

 ## Table of Contents